I just found out Ben Gazzara died. That ain’t right. Too many talented people are disappearing.

-ben had a very long and varied career in film, theater, and television, spanning more than 50 years. in the 1990s alone he acted in almost 40 films. he was one of the great character actors, turning up in small but essential roles in movies like the big lebowski, buffalo ’66, and the spanish prisoner.
+Ben had a very long and varied career in film, theater, and television, spanning more than fifty years.
+In the 1990s alone he acted in almost forty films.
+He was one of the great character actors, turning up in small but essential roles in movies like The Big Lebowski, Buffalo ’66, and The Spanish Prisoner.

-he was also a great leading man. he could play the villain or the protagonist with equal aplomb. he’s probably best known to the casual cinephile for his scenery-chewing turn as bad guy brad wesley in the patrick swayze vehicle road house. i’m pretty sure there’s a picture of that movie beneath the phrase “guilty pleasure” in the universal glossary of phrases.
+He was also a great leading man.
+He could play the villain or the protagonist with equal aplomb.
+He’s probably best known to the casual cinephile for his scenery-chewing turn as satanic bad guy Brad Wesley Road House.
+I’m pretty sure there’s a picture of that movie beneath the phrase “guilty pleasure” in the Universal Glossary of Phrases.

-for me, though, ben is synonymous with the fearless films of john cassavetes, which were as far away from road house and hollywood conventions as you can get without abandoning narrative altogether. he had a leading role in husbands and more of a supporting role in opening night. while those are both up there in the pantheon of the best work either man ever did, for my money the definitive ben gazzara performance is in the killing of a chinese bookie, one of the least-loved cassavates films.
+For me, Ben is synonymous with the fearless films of John Cassavetes, which were as far away from Road House and Hollywood conventions as you can get without abandoning narrative altogether.
+He had a leading role in Husbands and more of a supporting role in Opening Night.
+While those are both up there in the pantheon of the best work either man ever did, for my money the definitive Ben Gazzara performance is in The Killing of a Chinese Bookie, one of the least-loved and most misunderstood Cassavates films.

-ben is the axis that entire film spins around. his character, cosmo vitelli, is somehow classy and sleazy at the same time. he runs a strip club but considers himself an artist, writing all the performances and trying to keep his dream alive in the face of massive debt and interference from odious criminals.
+Ben is the axis that whole movie spins around.
+His character, Cosmo Vitelli, is somehow classy and sleazy at the same time.
+He runs a strip club but considers himself an artist, writing all the performances and trying to keep his dream alive in the face of massive debt and interference from odious criminals.

-gazzara hated the character he was playing. he couldn’t make an emotional investment in the film until cassavetes explained with tears in his eyes that the whole thing was an allegory for their lives. cosmo and the strippers were the director and his actors. the gangsters were hollywood business people who cared only about money, perverting and destroying art, stomping on the dreams of the artists without a second thought.
+Gazzara hated the character he was playing.
+He wasn’t able to make an emotional investment in the film until Cassavetes explained with tears in his eyes that the whole thing was an allegory for their lives.
+Cosmo and the strippers were the director and his actors.
+The gangsters were Hollywood business people who cared only about money, perverting and destroying art, stomping on the dreams of the artists without a second thought.

-the acts that take place in the club are not simple stripping sessions. they’re more like a bizarre sort of performance art. they’re hypnotic in their awfulness, and they’re meant to be. cosmo is oblivious to the idea that he’d probably be a lot more successful if he wasn’t running a strip club where half the girls don’t even take off their clothes and the main attraction is an overweight, ostentatious master of ceremonies who sings (not very well) with no musical accompaniment.
+The acts that take place in the club are not simple stripping sessions.
+They’re more like a bizarre sort of performance art.
+They’re hypnotic in their awfulness, and they’re meant to be.
+Cosmo is oblivious to the reality that he’d probably be a lot more successful if he wasn’t running a strip club where half the girls don’t even take off their clothes and the main attraction is an overweight, ostentatious master of ceremonies who sings songs (not very well) with no musical accompaniment.

-as for me, i think i’m going to wait until the end of february to make the first video progress report of the new year. i’ve skipped a few months already. i’ve said i didn’t plan on making a habit of it. and that’s still true. but like i said before, if i’m going to put together a progress report, i’d rather it be something that has some meat on its bones. and if i made one for january, it would be pretty slim. it would also be pretty late.
+As for me, I think I’m going to wait until the end of February to make the first video progress report of the New Year.
+I’ve skipped a few months already.
+I’ve said I didn’t plan on making a habit of it.
+That’s still true.
+But like I said before, if I’m going to put together a progress report, I’d rather it be something that has some meat on its bones.
+If I made one for January, it would be pretty slim.
+It would also be pretty late.